 Looks at some of the issues currently raised in connection with Pension Credit - including the introduction of changes for 'mixed age couples'Jump to full report >>

 Pension Credit is the main means-tested benefit for pensioners.
 For people reaching State Pension age before April 2016, it had two parts: the Guarantee Credit and Savings Credit.
-Guarantee Credit provides financial help for people aged over the “qualifying age” for Pension Credit (linked to the State Pension age for women) whose income is below a set amount.
-Savings Credit is an extra amount for people aged 65 or over, who have made some provision for their retirement (such as savings, or a second pension).
-(State Pension Credit Act 2002, s 2-3)
+Guarantee Credit provides financial help for people aged over the “qualifying age” for Pension Credit (linked to the State Pension age) whose income is below a set amount.
+Savings Credit is an extra amount for people aged 65 or over, who have made some provision for their retirement (such as savings, or a second pension) (State Pension Credit Act 2002, s 2-3).

 Savings Credit was removed for people reaching State Pension age from 6 April 2016, as part of the Coalition Government’s State Pension reforms.
 The rationale was that, because the new State Pension would be set above the basic level of means-tested support, there would “no longer be a need for a complex savings reward under single tier.”
 (Cm 8528, Jan 2018, ch 2).